 In the next week, practice flow experiences at least 3x for a minimum of 20 minutes in each episode.
 Record these activities on the log sheet provided (see below).

-Record the following for each episode: date, activity and duration.
+Record the following for each episode: date, activity, duration and intensity

 PART 2 | Reflection